Part 4: Amendments

 4.13 It is implicit in this first criterion that an amendment is inadmissible if an identical amendment has already been lodged.
 This includes not just amendments which can be worded in only one way (e.g. “Leave out section 1”) but also amendments which differ from an amendment already lodged only in trivial respects that would have no legal effect.
 A member seeking to submit such an amendment has the choice of either changing the amendment to make it substantively different from the one already lodged, or indicating support for that amendment (see paragraphs 4.52-4.54 below).

-4.14 An amendment is inadmissible if it is not relevant to the Bill or the provisions of the Bill which it would amend.
-This is sometimes referred to as an amendment being outwith the scope of the Bill.
-This is not always easy to determine.
+4.14 An amendment is inadmissible if it is not relevant to the Bill.
+This is sometimes referred to as an amendment being outwith the scope of the Bill – though this is not always easy to determine.
 As noted at paragraph 2.10 above, the clerks take a general view of the scope of a Bill in advance of introduction.
 This is intended to establish in general terms what advice they would give at later Stages should an amendment of questionable relevance be lodged.

 4.15 It is sometimes wrongly imagined that the long title alone can be used to determine the “scope” of the Bill.
 The long title is intended to provide a concise description of the main purposes of the Bill and so is a useful guide to the scope of what the Bill covers, but it is not definitive.
 The reason why amendments to the long title are permitted (and are taken last) is to allow it to be adjusted to take account of amendments made elsewhere in the Bill – amendments that had to be within the scope of the Bill to be admissible, but were not consistent with the long title as it stands.